-A gorgeous golden loaf of semolina bread, or Italian bread.
-It’s made with regular wheat flour and durum flour.
-The crust is crackly and the texture creamy and just plain amazing!.
+A gorgeous golden loaf of Italian-style bread.
+It's made with regular wheat flour and durum flour (semolina).
+The crust is crackly and the texture creamy and just plain amazing!
 One of the best bread recipes I ever made.

 - 1 cup warm tap water